 2015 was quite a year.
 Quite a year, indeed.

-It was an eventful year for sure.
+It was an eventful year, for sure.
 And a good year, too.
-All-in-all though, I’m especially excited for the forthcoming year.
+All-in-all, though, I’m especially excited for the forthcoming year.
 2016 is going to be amazing.
-But, before I get ahead of myself, I need to wrap up my semi-annual quasi year-end summary blog.
+But, before I get ahead of myself, I need to wrap up my semi-annual quasi-year-end summary blog.
 So, back to 2015…

-As a recap, I’m going to share a few highlights from my year — an artist’s perspective, or at least artsy stuff, anyway.
+As a recap, I’m going to share a few highlights from my year — an artist’s perspective, or at least the artsy stuff, anyway.

 St. Jude does so much to help children of less fortunate families that it would be hard to share their whole story here.
 Essentially, they are all about finding cures and saving children.
-What I find to be beautiful about St. Jude is that they help those in need for free and they freely share their research with the world.
+What I find to be beautiful about St. Jude is that they help those in need for free and freely share their research with the world.
 They are givers.

-At the end of August, my lady, artist Beti Kristof, and I flew to Memphis, Tennessee, along with other Las Vegas artists who also created the 2015 statues.
+At the end of August, my lady artist, Beti Kristof, and I flew to Memphis, Tennessee, along with other Las Vegas artists who also created the 2015 statues.
 We toured the St. Jude Children’s Research Hospital, chatted with doctors and the research team, and generally got to see their work up close.
 Beti’s statue from a few years ago is actually on display at the hospital in Memphis – a huge honor.

 Read my post on Beti’s art here > adcfa.com/artist-beti-kristof/

 Back to the screenplay… our first of several, I hope.
 KITSCH is a romantic comedy.
 One day, we hope to share it with you on the big screen.